Register Now

 Shared responsibility for success also means shared spending.
 For example, ecommerce marketing teams from brands and retailers can work in tandem to create cross-functional campaigns that are less costly for both companies but deliver the same results.

-The best JBPs don’t just happen — instead, they’re the result of hard work from both brands and retailers.
-This hard work begins when staff from both businesses meet for the first time.
+The best JBPs don’t just happen — instead, they’re the result of hard work from both brands and retailers, which begins when staff from both businesses meet for the first time.
 Here are five steps to help run successful meetings.

 Step 1: Start With the State of the Brand